Anarchist Foundations Overview:

 Those who wield state power will therefore engage in forms of human activity that will over time transform them into oppressors of the working class who are concerned with reproducing and expanding their power over other people.
 Anarchists held that this process of socialists being transformed into oppressors would occur both to socialists who are elected into the currently existing capitalist state and also to socialists who attempt to seize the existing state via a coup and transform it into a "workers state".

-Most statists tend to lack any analysis of "Means and Ends" meaning the re-&production of certain social relations and argue that in the framework of a revolutionary vanguard party, well intentioned socialist leaders could truly represent the workers, claiming that the real challenge is to keep corrupt individuals out of power.
+Most statists tend to lack any analysis of "Means and Ends" meaning the re-&production of certain social relations and argue that in the framework of a revolutionary vanguard party, class conscious socialist rulers could truly represent the workers, claiming that the real challenge is to keep corrupt individuals out of power.
 Anarchists, however, see corruption as a product of hierarchical systems themselves.
-Even under a so-called "benevolent leader" hierarchies are inherenlty fragile to corruption, as people who don’t prioritize the public good will inevitably gain executive power.
+Even under a so-called "benevolent rulers" hierarchies are inherently fragile to corruption, as people who don’t prioritize the public good will inevitably gain executive power.
 Anarchists argue that "getting the right people in power" is futile because the system itself incentivizes corruption, once inside, individuals gain disproportionate control over how power is distributed, often using it for personal or factional interests.
-Thus, even well intentioned progress can be quickly undone when those with self-serving motives assume control.
+There is no one person, vanguard or state that can "represent" the people, this is a liberal mythology to justify the hierarchical structure of republic governance.
 Hierarchical systems are inherently structured to reward power consolidation, leading to a concentration of unchecked authority at the top and diminishing accountability to those below.
+But even if "class conscious benevolent rulers" genuinely committed to representing workers and advancing socialism gain power, such a system is doomed to fail on a long enough timeframe.
+Eventually, individuals who lack this commitment can rise to power, whether through "democratic" processes or party politics.
+Centralizing power in a single figure or institution creates a critical failure point where a single person or a small group of people can subvert the whole revolution.
+This makes the system vulnerable to coups, imperialist sabotage, or the rulers's removal.
+If the "benevolent rulers" are deposed, the entire structure becomes vulnerable, leaving it ripe for manipulation or control by foreign interests.
+This failure point can be time and time again seen in state "socialist" experiments like the USSR or China where rulers became detached from the people or were replaced by such people over the years to come.
+Centralization ultimately creates a inherent failure point in the system and undermines the resilience and autonomy of movements needed for lasting social change.
+Thus, even well intentioned progress towards socialism can be quickly undone when those with self-serving motives assume control.

 4. Self-Perpetuation of the State:

-The Leninist notion that a centralized state could ever "wither away" is a naive fantasy that borders on delusion.
+The Leninist notion that a centralized state could ever "wither away" is a naive fantasy unsubstantiated in reality.
 It ignores a core principle of political power dynamics, that centralized authority, once established, becomes self-preserving and expansionist by nature.
-Instead of withering, a state apparatus structured to enforce "proletarian dictatorship" thru a vanguard party will inevitably seeks to perpetuate its control, as it creates layers of loyal bureaucracy and rigid hierarchies whose survival depends on the continuation and growth of state power.
+Instead of withering, a state apparatus structured to enforce "proletarian dictatorship" through a vanguard party will inevitably seek to perpetuate its control, as it creates layers of loyal bureaucracy and rigid hierarchies whose survival depends on the continuation and growth of state power.
 Rather than dissolving, such states historically entrench themselves, transforming into sprawling authoritarian systems that prioritize their own preservation over any emancipatory ideals they claimed to represent.

 The power of the state is what allows those people to act in their self-interest.
 Therefore, it is in the interest of all people that currently operate the state, to perpetuate the power of the state.
 With this in mind, each time the power of the state is threatened, those who operate the state will have a tendency to obstruct that threat.
 But every power structure that exists, is competition for the state.
 Thus, the state stands at odds with any structure which may threaten its control over society.
 The masses, however, have an inherent power in their numbers and in their primary function as the laborers that make society run.
 So, the state will always have an institutional tendency to view the masses as a threat to the unitary power of the state.
 And, therefore, the state will always seek to control and suppress the latent power of the masses, except when it serves the interests of the state.Closing Words:

-These observations and predictions by theorists like Bakunin, Malatesta, Kropotkin, and Rocker and history has shown this to be true time and time again.The state inevitably reproduces hierarchies, it is not neutral tool to be seized, its a structure designed to maintain class structures and protect existing power relations.
+These observations and predictions by theorists like Bakunin, Malatesta, Kropotkin, and Rocker and history has shown this to be true time and time again.The state inevitably reproduces hierarchies, it is not a neutral tool to be seized, its a structure designed to maintain class structures and protect existing power relations.
 Authoritarian theorists cling to the idea of a centralized state fail to grasp the nature of the state itself.
-The only real path to communism is through the complete destruction of capitalist power and the dismantling of the state apparatus, this is what all socialism shold be about.
+The only real path to communism is through the complete destruction of capitalist power and the dismantling of the state apparatus, this is what all socialism should be about.
 Only by embracing a libertarian socialist process focused on decentralization and directly democratic self-management of the workers can we begin the process of transitioning to a truly stateless, classless society.
+Leninist vanguardist ideology and its offshoots must be firmly rejected and discarded into the trash bin of history, alongside other reactionary and counter-revolutionary experiments that perpetuate oppressive class systems and fail to deliver genuine transformation.

 How Would Anarchism Defend Itself?